Tunhoclaptrinh/DCD_dev/README.md

-# Funny Red Fag Team
+# Funny Red Flag Team

 The Funny Red Flag Team (Đội Cờ Đỏ Vui Vẻ) system is expected to include a website and app for internal team management (information, work, personnel,...)